Alexander Tsiaras: 1990s

 By the 1990s, Tsiaras’ work had gotten him noticed by many media groups, which led to appearances and contributions to various books, magazine covers, and CD-ROMs.
 One publication of Life magazine dedicated the entire issue to Tsiaras’ visualization of the human body, which was unprecedented for the magazine since they had never before focused on only a single contributor for an issue.

 Despite having never formally completed any higher-level education, he was approached by Yale School of Medicine, Department of Surgery, with an offer to become an adjunct professor.
 Working with Yale, he received funding from NASA to write algorithms for virtual surgery so that astronauts could be surgically treated in robotics pods during deep space flights.

-As Tsiaras explained, “…if you’re on your way to Mars and when passing by the moon you get an appendicitis attack, you’re going to have to be cut”.
+As Tsiaras explained, "...if you're on your way to Mars and when passing by the moon you get an appendicitis attack, you're going to have to be cut".

-Tsiaras has fused his experience in art, science, technology, journalism, and storytelling to develop groundbreaking medical tech companies.

 Beginning in 1988 as Anatomical Travelogue, Tsiaras remolded the company into the more user-friendly TheVisualMD in 1997.
 A media and technology company based in New York, TheVisualMD was dedicated to writing advanced software that scans the body from the molecular to the larger anatomies, from conception to advanced age.

-Richard Saul Wurman, founder of the TED Conferences, described TheVisualMD as “…the perfect marriage of the National Institutes of Health (NIH) and Pixar.”
+Richard Saul Wurman, founder of the TED Conferences, described TheVisualMD as "...the perfect marriage of the National Institutes of Health (NIH) and Pixar."

 StoryMD

 In 2017, Tsiaras launched a new personalized health platform, StoryMD.
-This single, unified platform translates user health and wellness data into a visually rich story, allowing users to understand, track, share, and act on the trajectory of their well-being.
-Using unparalleled visualizations and a library of authoritative health information, StoryMD empowers users to actively understand and manage their health at each stage of the journey.
+This single, unified platform translates user health and wellness data into visualizations, allowing users to understand, track, and share health details.

-StoryMD has collated one of the world’s most complete digital repositories of medical knowledge.
+StoryMD has collated one of the world's most complete digital repositories of medical knowledge.
 The encyclopedic domain boasts over 5,000 health and wellness topics and 35,000 articles, delivered in a highly accessible format that emphasizes relevance to the user.
 All the information therein has been vetted by authoritative and reliable open sources including the Centers for Disease Control, the National Institutes of Health, and the Food and Drug Administration.

-Augmenting this library is a multimedia trove encompassing over 50,000 videos and 75,000 images and interactive tools that detail scientific intricacies in painstaking visual detail.
+Augmenting this library is a multimedia trove encompassing over 50,000 videos and 75,000 images and interactive tools that detail scientific intricacies.

-Emulating Tsiaras’ multidisciplinary background, the StoryMD team marries artist and logician under one umbrella.
-The collection of scientists, mathematicians, visual designers, programmers, writers, and editors synthesize their work to capture both the aesthetic and technical splendor of medical science.